 What Healthy Dog Gums Look Like

-The gum tissue, also known as the oral mucosa or mucous membranes, is the soft tissue lining in the mouth that covers the roof of the mouth and is between the teeth and lips.
-The gums are connected to the underlying bone tissue.
+Gum tissue, also known as the oral mucosa or mucous membranes, is the soft tissue lining in a dog’s mouth between the teeth and lips.
+This gum tissue is connected to the underlying bone tissue.

-Gum color will often provide insight into the health or wellbeing of a dog.
-The pink color in gum color, similar to the pink in skin color, is a result of blood flow to pale or almost colorless tissues.
-Blood flow can be altered by conditions that result from shock, blood loss, anemia, or other bleeding abnormalities.
-Dental issues can result in a deeper red inflamed appearance to the gums that are most commonly around the teeth.
+Gum color often provides insight into the wellbeing of a dog.
+The pink color in gums, similar to the pink tones found in human skin, is a result of blood flow to the gum tissues.
+Blood flow can be altered by conditions as a result of shock, blood loss, anemia, or other bleeding abnormalities.
+Dental issues can result in a deeper, red, and inflamed appearance to the gums, most commonly found right around the teeth.

-In normal healthy dogs, the gum color can be either pink or pigmented, depending on the breed and pigmentation of your dog.
-It is easier to assess for gum color abnormalities in dogs that are not pigmented.
-Breeds that are known for normal black pigmented gums include the Chow and the Chinese Shar-Pei.
+Normal dog gum color can be either pink or pigmented, depending on the breed and pigmentation of the dog.
+It is easier to assess healthy gum color in dogs that are not pigmented.
+Popular breeds that are known for black pigmented gums include the Chow and the Chinese Shar-Pei.

-In a dog with unpigmented gums, the normal gum color is a normal healthy pink, sometimes referred to as “bubblegum pink”.
+In a canine with unpigmented gums, the normal dog gum color is a light shade of pink, sometimes referred to as “bubblegum pink.”
 The gums should be smooth, moist, and shiny with no evidence of excessive redness, discharge, or odor.
-They should not be painful.

 Some dogs will have both unpigmented and pigmented gums.
-In these cases, to assess the gum color, please look at the unpigmented sections (Figure 1).
+In these cases, to assess the gum color, look at the unpigmented sections.

 It is ideal to look in your dog’s mouth periodically providing that you can do so safely.
-Daily monitoring is best when you brush your dog’s teeth.
-Many pet owners wonder about their dogs teeth such as when they came in and how many teeth they have.
+Daily monitoring is easiest to do when you brush your dog’s teeth.
 These articles may be of interest to you: